yamaimo/WorkStealing/README.md

 threads will be created.
 To solve this issue, work stealing algorithm is required.

+### fifo_merge_sort

+A merge sort using a thread pool which has a FIFO task queue.
+When forking a task, the task is pushed into the bottom of the task queue.
+Any idle worker thread, which has no task or waits for other task, fetches a task from the top of the task queue.

+Current merge sort implementation uses recursive calls, so the stack size of the worker thread may be too large.

 ### make_data.rb

 A Ruby script to create input data.